OpenVPN/openvpn/doc/man-sections/windows-options.rst

 Windows-Specific Options
 -------------------------

+These options are considered unknown on non-Windows platforms, resulting in fatal error (except ``--route-method``).
+You may want to use ``--setenv opt`` or ``--ignore-unknown-option`` to ignore said error.
+Note that pushing unknown options from server does not trigger fatal errors.

 --allow-nonadmin TAP-adapter
   (Standalone) Set ``TAP-adapter`` to allow access from non-administrative accounts.
 If ``TAP-adapter`` is omitted, all TAP adapters on the system